oobabooga/text-generation-webui/README.md

 conda install -y -c "nvidia/label/cuda-11.8.0" cuda-runtime
 ```

-2) bitsandbytes >= 0.39 may not work.
+2) `bitsandbytes >= 0.39` may not work.
 In that case, to use `--load-in-8bit`, you may have to downgrade like this:
     * Linux: `pip install bitsandbytes==0.38.1`
     * Windows: `pip install https://github.com/jllllll/bitsandbytes-windows-webui/raw/main/bitsandbytes-0.38.1-py3-none-any.whl`

 ##### Manual install

 The `requirements*.txt` above contain various wheels precompiled through GitHub Actions.
-If you wish to compile things manually, or if you need to because no suitable wheels are available for your hardware, you can use `requirements_nowheels.txt` and then install your desired loaders manually.
+If you wish to compile things manually, or if you need to because no suitable wheels are available for your hardware, you can use `requirements_nowheels.txt` and then install your desired backends manually.

 ### Alternative: Docker

 ```
-For NVIDIA GPU:
+# For NVIDIA GPU:
 ln -s docker/{nvidia/Dockerfile,nvidia/docker-compose.yml,.dockerignore} .

-For AMD GPU:
+# For AMD GPU:
 ln -s docker/{amd/Dockerfile,intel/docker-compose.yml,.dockerignore} .

-For Intel GPU:
+# For Intel GPU:
 ln -s docker/{intel/Dockerfile,amd/docker-compose.yml,.dockerignore} .

-For CPU only
+# For CPU only
 ln -s docker/{cpu/Dockerfile,cpu/docker-compose.yml,.dockerignore} .

 cp docker/.env.example .env

-#Create logs/cache dir :
+# Create logs/cache dir:
 mkdir -p logs cache

 # Edit .env and set:
 #   TORCH_CUDA_ARCH_LIST based on your GPU model
 #   APP_RUNTIME_GID      your host user's group id (run `id -g` in a terminal)
 #   BUILD_EXTENIONS      optionally add comma separated list of extensions to build
 # Edit CMD_FLAGS.txt and add in it the options you want to execute (like --listen --cpu)
 #

 docker compose up --build
 ```

 * You need to have Docker Compose v2.17 or higher installed.
 See [this guide](https://github.com/oobabooga/text-generation-webui/wiki/09-%E2%80%90-Docker) for instructions.
-* For additional docker files, check out [this repository](https://github.com/Atinoda/text-generation-webui-docker).
+* For additional Docker files, check out [this repository](https://github.com/Atinoda/text-generation-webui-docker).
+These may be better than what is found in this repository (I don't use Docker).

 ### Updating the requirements